-Currently, the Center is using Waikiki Beach Condominiums 444 Nahua and Aston Waikiki Sunset.
+Currently, the Center is using the Aston Waikiki Sunset.

 The one-bedroom/one-bathroom suites are fully furnished with a living room and kitchen.
 Each condo also has air conditioning, cable TV and free local telephone with voicemail capability.

 Condominium management provides maid service (either once or twice a week depending on location), and a recreation area with a swimming pool, sauna, exercise room, shower, and barbeque grill.
 Management also provides a safety deposit box in the main office for high value personal items, or free in-room safe depending on location.